Free sodium calculator

 How much sodium do you lose in sweat?

-Most people lose about 0.5 to 1.5 grams of sodium per liter of sweat, with roughly a gram per liter as an average.
-How much you lose overall depends on how long and hard you go and how hot it is.
-The calculator above estimates it for your own conditions.
+Most people lose 0.5 to 1.5 grams of sodium per liter of sweat, with about 900 mg per liter as a typical average.
+Two things set your number: how much you sweat, and how salty that sweat is.

 Cost to hit your target